agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: "Developing countries" inequality is high

-**re-write Claim**: SD of log consumption of countries with <1/4 US GDP, is higher than countries with >1/4 GDP
+**re-write Claim**: SD of log consumption of countries with <1/4 US GDP, is higher than countries with >1/4 GDP per capita.

 **Example-sub**: